36.6% of Pennsylvanians do not use a computer or laptop at home.

 “He tried everything on the screen.
 This will open his world.”

-In November 2024, KINBER held its first Digital Device Drive.
-The collected devices were provided to Computers for Refugees, which distributed them to non-native English speakers, refugees, and job seekers through its partnerships with other community-based organizations.
+In November 2024, its first Digital Device Drive provided devices to Computers for Refugees in Lancaster, PA, which distributed them to refugees, non-native English speakers, and job seekers.
+KINBER continues to connect the members of the community through a network of community partnerships.

 The Keystone Initiative for Network Based Education and Research (KINBER) is a 501(c)3 nonprofit organization (tax identification number).
 Charitable contributions are tax deductible for federal income purposes as allowed by law pursuant to IRC §170(c).